Mega Altaria Raid Guide – Best Counters, Weakness, CP & Strategy

 Use Golden Razz Berries

-• Best berry in raids
+• Best berry available for raid catches

-Always Aim for Excellent Throws
+Aim for Excellent Throws

-• Aim for center hit
+• Aim for center hits instead of rushing throws

 Use Curveball Throws